We are on hand to help answer your queries

 If you are flying from overseas for the Ride, we understand you may not be able to drop your bike for the bike transport in advance of the event.
-More information will be given closer to the date.

 A full kit list is provided on Participant Rider Platform which you’ll have access to when you sign-up.

 You don’t need to have the latest carbon fibre racing bike to complete the event.
 However, you do want one which is comfortable, safe and light enough that you can cover the distance efficiently.
 Please find below a list of our permitted and not permitted bikes.

 * We will permit the use of e-bikes if you have a registered disability and an e-bike will enable you to complete the event.
 Please see the Rules and Regulations (4.12.20) for more details.

 Yes.
 Safety out on the road is paramount to us so we cannot allow you to ride without one.

 Any lost property found on the event will be handed to the Info desk for you to collect at the Start, Basecamp and Finish.
 We will take this back to our office after the event so please send us an email if you have lost anything.
 Please note, any unclaimed lost property will be disposed of after 2 weeks.